Asymptotic Capacity Bounds for Wireless Networks with Non-Uniform Traffic: Asymmetric Networks

-Let us summarize the results until now: We have divided our area into $\frac{n}{9\log n}$ cells and we have shown that the following properties hold w. h. p., and so can taken from granted, using Lemma~\ref{lemma3} for justification: \textbf{(i)} The numbers of source nodes in all cells are bounded by (\ref{eq10}). \textbf{(ii)} Each source node can find a source node in any of its neighboring cells so that their mutual fading coefficient is greater than or equal to the median $f_m$. \textbf{(iii)} Each source node can communicate with any of the destination nodes in its cell through a relaying source node in that cell, so that the fading coefficients of both hops are greater than or equal to the median $f_m$.
+Let us summarize the results until now: We have divided our area into $\frac{n}{18\log n}$ cells and we have shown that the following properties hold w. h. p.: \textbf{(i)} The numbers of source nodes in all cells are bounded by (\ref{eq10}). \textbf{(ii)} Each source node can find a source node in any of its neighboring cells so that their mutual fading coefficient is greater than or equal to the median $f_M$. \textbf{(iii)} Each source node can communicate with any of the destination nodes in its cell through a relaying source node in that cell, so that the fading coefficients of both hops are greater than or equal to the median $f_M$.
+From now on, we condition the discussion on the assumption that these three results hold.
+By Lemma~\ref{lemma3}, if a property such as a capacity bound holds w. h. p. conditioned on these results, it will also hold w. h. p. without the conditioning.